-Elgin Foundation is committed to serving the children and communities of rural Appalachia and run by Executive Vice President Tim Rogers, founder B Ray Thompson Jr., and the Thompson family.
+Elgin Foundation is committed to serving the children and communities of rural Appalachia and run by General Counsel Wm.
+Paul Phillips and program directors.

 Elgin Foundation was created to ensure that children, no matter what their background or status in life, have full access to dental care and reading assistance.
 We serve children in communities in ten Southern Appalachian counties in Kentucky, Tennessee and Virginia.

 The work of Elgin Foundation in support of health and education of the children and communities of rural Appalachia is overseen by a board of directors comprised of members of the Thompson family and members of the National Christian Foundation.

 We are dedicated to helping children and families in our communities live happier, healthier lives.